-In March 2017, the USPSTF released its Evidence Report and Systematic Review on the topic of periodic pelvic exams.
-The main outcome measures were morbidity, mortality, harms caused by misdiagnoses and diagnostic inaccuracy for gynecologic cancers and conditions.
-Cervical cancer and STDs were not included as they were already covered in previous evidence assessments.
+The main outcomes measures of the USPSTF Evidence Report and Systematic Review on the topic of periodic pelvic exams were morbidity, mortality, harms caused by misdiagnoses and diagnostic inaccuracy for gynecologic cancers and conditions.
+Cervical cancer and STDs were not included.
 The summary conclusion states

 No direct evidence was identified for overall benefits and harms of the pelvic examination as a 1-time or periodic screening test.
 Limited evidence was identified regarding the diagnostic accuracy and harms of routine screening pelvic examinations in asymptomatic primary care populations.

-ACOG released updated guidance, replacing the prior committee opinion, which provides an overview of the well-woman visit.
-ACOG recommends that a comprehensive history should guide aspects of the physical exam, such as breast and pelvic examination.
+ACOG continues to recommend that a comprehensive history should guide aspects of the physical exam, such as breast and pelvic examination.
 In other words, physical exam should be viewed in terms of a comprehensive provider-patient encounter.

 The summary recommendations and conclusions include the following